corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/running-a-node.md

 ### Cordform

-If you created your nodes using the [Cordform](../../../../../en/platform/corda/4.8/open-source/generating-a-node-cordform.md) `deployNodes` gradle task, a `runnodes` shell script (or batch file on Windows) will have been generated to allow you to quickly start up all nodes and their webservers.
-You should only use `runnodes` for testing purposes.
+The [Cordform](generating-a-node-cordform.md) gradle plugin (as used by the `deployNodes` gradle task)  generates a `runnodes` script.
+Executing this allows you to quickly start up all nodes and their webservers.
+Only use`runnodes` for testing purposes.

 Start the nodes with `runnodes` by running the following command from the root of the project: